After a big rain, these mushrooms appear in my back yard.

 After a day, these back yard mushrooms turn brown.

-That is when I cut them with a weed eater like the uninvited immigrants that they are.
+That is when I cut them with a weed eater like the uninvited squatters that they are.